NLnetLabs/rpki-doc/source/routinator/installation.rst

 System Requirements
 -------------------

-At this time, the size of the global RPKI data set is about 500MB.
-Cryptographic validation of it takes Routinator about 2 seconds on a quad-core i7.

 When choosing a system to run Routinator on, make sure you have 1GB of available memory and 1GB of disk space.
 This will give you ample margin for